 Urban Tailgating Syracuse Style

-PARKING TIP: Here is another lot suitable for tailgate fans showing up in several different vehicles.
+PARKING TIP: Okay I came upon another lot.
 It is tailgate friendly.
 However, you will need to walk a few blocks away for a bathroom.
-It is just west of the Harrison and Irving intersection as you head down Harrison (west towards I-81).
-Enter on Harrison from the right lane, about 100 feet down the hill on the right side from the Irving/Harrison intersection.
+It is at the NW corner of Irving and Harrison.
+Enter on Harrison, about 100 feet down the hill on the right side from the Irving/Harrison intersection.
 Harrison (one way down the hill to I-81) allows a fast escape to the interstate highways.

 The University recommends visitors without passes to park at Skytop, this map will give you a good overview of where it is in relation to the main campus.
-It is located about 1.5 miles south of main campus.
-If you want a traditional grassy lot this is the place.
-From the main campus just past Manley Field House.
+It is located about 1 mile south on Comstock Ave. from the main campus just past Manley Field House.
 Shuttle buses are available and free and run continuously two hours before football games from both Skytop and Manley.
-Out of town RV’ers must park at Skytop.
-(The old Henry Lot in Stadium West Area for RVs and Buses is forever closed due to new student housing) Here is a visual look at the Skytop area.
+Out of town RV’ers will have to park at Skytop.
+(The Henry Lot in Stadium West Area for RVs and Buses is forever closed due to new student housing) Here is a visual look at the Skytop area.
 I have been told RV's can park at Skytop the night before the game.
 You should call parking services to check though.
-Good News for RV'ers they charge the same price as cars to park (About $12).
-Tailgating out at Skytop is very good with grassy areas to spread out.
+Tailgating out at Skytop is good but it is usually mellow with smaller tailgate groups.
 It is usually the most popular area for visiting fans to go to.
 The disadvantage is you need to take the shuttle to the game.
-It is about a 1.5 mile walk but it is a scenic walk on a nice day.
+It is about a two mile walk but it is a scenic walk on a nice day.
+Expect to pay $10 to park a car at Skytop.
 Bottom line: if in doubt before game day call the parking services department on campus for more info.

 CENTRO Bus Service:

-CENTRO (the local bus company) offers several great options from the Clay (10 miles NW) and Dewitt (3 miles E) areas.
+CENTRO (the local bus company) offers several great options from different parts of the city.
 Out of Towners if you find yourself staying near the Great Northern Mall (I-481 and SR 31) in Clay (North Side) or Wegman's Grocery Store in Dewitt (near I-481 and SR 5 on the east side) this could be a handy stress free option.
-NOTE: It is express service and it arrives shortly before kickoff.
 They also provide this service for basketball games.

 Sharkey's Dome Shuttle